 In Dharamshala, the first thing you notice is its beauty.
-Cedar forests surround Dharamshala, a hill station, which sits at 4,900 feet above sea level.
-In the background, the snow-capped tips of the Himalayas peak up over the undulating hills.
+For example, cedar forests surround Dharamshala, a hill station, which sits at 4,900 feet above sea level.
+And, in the background, the snow-capped tips of the Himalayas peak up over the undulating hills.
 Back when the British colonists ruled India, this lofty region was used by the British to escape the heat of the cities.

 One of the stand-out activities here is trekking the Indrahar Pass, and it is a challenge.
 The trek can last anything from four to 10 days depending on your speed and the route you take.

-A highlight of the trek is a visit to the Lahesh Cave, a low but wide cave that is often used to shelter trekkers while they eat or sleep.
-From there, the path winds for several hours all the way to the Indrahar Pass.
+A highlight of the trek is a visit to the Lahesh Cave, for example, a low but wide cave often used to shelter trekkers while they eat or sleep.
+From there, the path winds for hours to the Indrahar Pass.
 You’ll find panoramic views of the frosty peaks of the Dhauladhar Range.
 Just be aware that the pass is 14,100 feet above sea level, which means altitude sickness is common.
-Just in case, take some Diamox (acetazolamide) with you – this will combat the symptoms of altitude sickness.
+Just in case, take some Diamox (acetazolamide) with you to combat the symptoms.

 The final part of the trek brings you back to Dharamshala, where you will be able to rest your weary legs and feast on mouth-watering Northern Indian cuisine.
-Dig into aloo gobi (potatoes, cauliflower, and Indian spices) at the Taste of India or feast on steamed momos (dumplings stuffed with spiced vegetables) at Shop Number 4.
+Then you can dig into aloo gobi (potatoes, cauliflower, and Indian spices) at the Taste of India or feast on steamed momos (dumplings stuffed with spiced vegetables) at Shop Number 4.

 Planes come soaring in to land on the runway, almost shaving the tops of people’s heads as they descend.
 It’s hard to believe you can get that close to a plane in flight, but there are more than enough videos on YouTube to prove that it’s real.